Are you an independent registered charity?

 If I donate how will my donation be used?

 Ronald McDonald House Charities provides free ‘home away from home’ accommodation for families with children in hospital.
 Donations are used to build new Ronald McDonald Houses or to sustain existing accommodation.
-You can choose where your donation goes.
-If you would like to donate towards the running costs of a specific House instead of helping us build new ones, then feel free to choose a House.

 What’s your relationship with McDonald’s?

 We’re an independent charity and our biggest corporate supporter is McDonald's, whose customers donate millions of pounds each year by dropping their loose change in the collection boxes at the tills.
 McDonald's staff, restaurant owners and suppliers also support the Charity by fundraising, donating their personal time and making donations.
 McDonald's continue to be an essential, valuable and sustaining partner.
 McDonald’s UK has chosen us as their charity of choice since we were founded in the UK in 1989.